TheWeirdCoder/TheWeirdCoder/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm TheWEirdCoder👋

 Welcome to my GitHub profile!
-I'm passionate about [your interests or skills].
+I'm passionate about skript.
 Here, you'll find some of the projects I've worked on and the technologies I love.

 ## About Me

 - 💻 CEO Of MoonshineMC and Moonshine Development
 - 🌐 https://moonshinemc.xyz
--

 ## Projects

 ### MoonshineMC